 It was my first job as a IT Head with only 4.5 years of prior work experience, and I set up the entire IT department and was highly successful in developing and implementing complex applications (happy to share the success stories published in Computers Today and Times of India at http://premkamble.com/ct1 and http://premkamble.com/toi.
 The GM referred to in these articles was Mr. Jolly himself; there were no fancy designations like CEO/COO in those days!).

 Mr Jolly is the best IT enabler CEO I have come across in 28 years of my IT career and 24 years as Head of IT).
 I hope Mr Jolly reads this.
 Anyone who knows him may please convey my feelings of appreciation to him.
 The last time I was in touch with him he was living a retired life in Delhi.
-(Update: This blog thankfully helped me to reconnect with him!!
-Read how)
+(Update: This blog thankfully helped me to reconnect with Mr Jolly!!
+I found him, or rather he found me through this blog!
+He wrote to me from US where his son was residing.
+Read the story how he found me)

 What I really mean is that HE DID NOT OVER REACT.
 He did not react spontaneously to complaints but took a very balanced view.
 I was a young ‘below-30’ manager but he spent quality time with me when I used to meet him, often sharing some of his wisdom.
 He said that he received several complaints about computerization.
 Some of the users were fed up and frustrated.
 What was different about him (which I have rarely seen in many CXO’s I have worked with later) is that he did not immediately start blaming the computer department on hearing complaints from the IT-user departments.
 He said that the complaints and frustrations were not a result of any problem with technology or the tech department – they were a result of their discomfort with change and their resistance to change.
 Rare Wisdom!!

 Let me narrate this real incident to illustrate what I said above.